selina-sha/personalized_learning_platform/README.md

 By narrowing the scope to these key functionalities, we ensure that the platform remains feasible within the timeframe while maintaining a structured and efficient development process.

+# **Tentative Plan**

+Our team will follow a structured and time-efficient approach to develop the **Personalized Learning Platform**, ensuring that core functionalities are implemented within the first three weeks, followed by a buffer week for refinements, and a final week for documentation and the demo video.
+Each member has well-defined responsibilities to ensure smooth execution.
+Each member will be responsible for implementing the frontend, backend, and database for our assigned features.

+### Team Responsibilities

+Based on the user interface pages, we have divided responsibilities to ensure an even workload distribution among team members, as follows:

+- **Member A (Registration, Authentication & Course People Management)**
+- **Member B (Assignments)**
+- **Member C (Dashboard & Material Handling & File Submission for Assignments)**

+### Execution Plan

+- **Weeks 1-3:** Core feature development, ensuring all primary functionalities are implemented.
+- **Week 4 (Buffer Week):** Debugging, refining UI/UX, performance optimization.
+- **Week 5:** Final report writing and demo video preparation.

+### Additional Features (if time allows)

+If implementation progresses ahead of schedule, the team will integrate the following enhancements:

+- **Calendar integration** for managing assignment deadlines.

+### Approach & Coordination

+- **Parallel Development:** Each team member will work on their respective tasks concurrently, ensuring efficiency.
+- **Regular Check-ins:** Weekly meetings to sync progress, resolve blockers, and integrate features.
+- **Iterative Testing:** Continuous testing of modules to identify and fix issues early.

+By following this plan, we are confident that we can complete the project within the given timeframe while maintaining a high-quality learning platform.